 I would take him out to go potty right before I ran out the door for a minute in hopes of eliminating the natural need to go from the potential cause list.

-I would still walk back in to find a pee spot right inside the door.
+I would return to still find a pee spot right inside the door.

 I kept reading more because all of the potty training in the world wasn’t preventing him from peeing on the floor.